Skip to content

 Oregon is #1...in Trucking Taxes & Fees

-Out of the 50 states and Washington, D.C., Oregon is the most expensive state to operate a commercial heavy vehicle when it comes to trucking-specific taxes.
+Oregon remains the most expensive state to operate a truck based on taxes.
 These taxes are in addition to regular business taxes that trucking companies also pay.

 • State: $26,938

-To put that into perspective, here are the states that round out the top 5 - these are estimates based on the increase in federal taxes for 2023:
+To put that into perspective, here are the states that round out the top 5:

 Just the Facts

 Every year, the American Transportation Research Institute (ATRI) develops a set of fast facts for each state.
-Oregon is also home to two of the worst freight bottlenecks in the country.
-See where the I-5 @ I-84 interchange and I-5 @ Columbia River land on ATRI's report.
+The latest set of Oregon Trucking Fast Facts is below.

 The Push for Electric Vehicles: Facts & Figures